 3. Backpack with a Detachable Day Pack

 A lot of backpacks these days have a detachable day pack which are so brilliant.
 The normal ‘backpacker look’ is to have the day back on your front and the backpack on your back when travelling between places but if you’re the type of person who doesn’t need to carry a lot its great to have the day pack attached to your big pack and when you do go on day trips you can use it.

 It’s a big space saver rather than trying to fit an extra day pack inside your big backpack!

-Having separate compartments is always a good idea.
+When buying a backpack for travelling, having separate compartments is always a good idea.
 Admittedly the Osprey Farpoint 70L doesn’t have this, instead its one big space except for an extra zip pocket.
-However this is where packing cubes and many toiletry bags come in to keep clean clothes, dirty clothes, shoes and toiletries all separate.
+However, this is where packing cubes and many toiletry bags come in to keep clean clothes, dirty clothes, shoes and toiletries all separate.

 If you think you will be travelling with things that may leak or spill, be sure to look out for a bag with compartments.

-I may be going to lots of sunny places on my travels but I know I’ll end up walking in the rain at some point so having a bag that is water resistance is a must.
+I may be going to lots of sunny places on my travels but I know I’ll end up walking in the rain at some point so buying a backpack for travelling having a bag that is water resistance is a must.
 I wasn’t sure if the Osprey Farpoint Backpack would come with an additional waterproof cover.
 It didn’t but that’s fine as I still have the one I used on my old backpack.

 If your bag doesn’t come with an additional cover I’d recommend getting a fairly cheap one like this to make it even more waterproof.
 To be honest I used to put this cover over my old bag when travelling on buses, trains and planes to protect it from getting scratched and having something split on it and it’s something I’ll continue to do, especially in Asia.